Site and Language:

 • Project teams may involve staff from partners as well as your own teams.
 Developing a common language and understanding of the approach to projects is important to minimise the risk of failures.

-• How can you strike a balance between team size and autonomy versus the need to ensure the overall programme is on track?
+• How can you strike a balance between team size and autonomy versus the need to ensure the overall program is on track?
 Small teams with a well-formed objective can be very agile and adapt to change quickly.
-They need to be able to do so within a framework that will ensure their results are aligned to the overall programme.
+They need to be able to do so within a framework that will ensure their results are aligned to the overall program.

 • The nature of this work can be very challenging for teams and individuals.
 This makes it a great opportunity to develop people in your organisation by providing them with stretching assignments and giving them support to develop their skills.
 You can use these projects as a way to develop high potential people in your organisation for future roles.